tterb/tterb.github.io/_posts/2018-06-01-optimizing-jekyll-with-gulp-revisited.md

 ```

 ## Cleaning up
-Following the [Boy Scout Rule](http://deviq.com/boy-scout-rule/), we&rsquo;re gonna need a few tasks to clean up after ourselves.
+In accordance with the [Boy Scout Rule](http://deviq.com/boy-scout-rule/), we&rsquo;re gonna need a few tasks to clean up after ourselves.
 These tasks can basically act as an &ldquo;*undo*&rdquo; button for the gulp tasks we&rsquo;ve created.

 ```js
 // Delete CSS